Glossary - DNS at RWTH

 CSR: Certificate Signing Request

-DNS: Domain Name Server
+DNS: Domain Name System

 FQDN: Fully Qualified Domain Name

-RR: Resource Record (im DNS)
+RR: Resource Record (in DNS)

-SSL: Secure Socket Layer
+SSL: Secure Sockets Layer

 IPv4

-IPv4, also known simply as IP, is the fourth version of the Internet Protocol.
+IPv4 is the fourth version of the Internet Protocol.
 The first widely used version of the Internet Protocol, it forms an important technical basis for the internet and data transmission in networks.

 This 32-bit protocol enables devices to communicate online and on local networks.
 It also allows data packets to be routed to their intended destination.